-Stuffed pasta means celebrations, when all the family gather around the table to celebrate something special: a birthday, Christmas, Easter, well it is always time for a diner party!
-Yet, stuffed pasta is allowed only once a week, if you want to keep healthy and fit.
+Stuffed pasta means celebrations where the whole family gathers around the table to celebrate something special: a birthday, Christmas, Easter, or a special dinner party.
+Stuffed pasta is allowed only once a week if you want to keep healthy and fit.

-I’ll drive you through Italy to find out everything about stuffed pasta.
-It is a kind of art, a magic, but differently from other dishes, it is within everyone’s means.
-A lot of practice and a good coordination of hands and fingers.
+I’ll take you throughout Italy to find out everything you need to know about stuffed pasta.
+It is a kind of art, a type of magic.
+Although different from other dishes, it is still within everyone’s means.
+All you need is practice and coordination with hands and fingers.
 It’s fun to do; try it.

-Stuffed pasta used to be hand made by mums and grannies; to be honest they still make it nowadays.
-Some granddaughters have been so lucky to learn this culinary art, others have found shops which sell magnificent fresh pasta.
+Stuffed pasta used to be handmade by moms and grandmas.
+You can still find some making it nowadays.
+Some granddaughters have been very lucky to learn this culinary art; others have found shops which sell wonderful fresh pasta.

-I come from Ferrara, and the grandparents I lived with the most time, had very deeply-rooted habits: they honored their precious routine everyday: a healthy and quiet lifestyle.
-Making pasta was part of all this.
+I come from Ferrara, where I mostly lived most with my grandparents, who had very deeply-rooted habits: they honored their precious daily routines that supported a healthy and quiet lifestyle.
+Making pasta was a good part of it all.

-So, stuffed pasta is not something you can eat every day, it is only for special days.
-It takes long time to make, it is rich in calories and it should be a main course, but it is often paired with plenty of other toothsome food.
+So, stuffed pasta is not something you can eat every day; it is only for special days.
+It takes a long time to make, is rich in calories, and should be paired with other healthy food.

-With a lot of scrumptious ingredients which may be roughly divided as follows:
+With a lot of scrumptious ingredients, which may be divided up as follows:

-- Meat stuffing: leftovers of roast, or boil meat from broth, for instance.
-Either one type of meat (e.g. pork) or a mix of them.
-Sometimes it can be enriched with offals, or mixed with sausages or ham and vegetables for a more delicate and softer texture;
+- Meat stuffing: leftovers from a roast or boiled meat from broth.
+We use either one type of meat (e.g. pork) or a mix of them together.
+Sometimes it can be enriched with offal (organ meats), or mixed with sausage, ham, and vegetables for a more delicate and softer texture;

 - Stuffing with fish and beet tops and/or cheese.

-Moreover, a few ingredients are essential ingredients of any fillings: eggs bind the mixture, breadcrumbs make it more compact, grated Parmigiano or any ripe cheese gives a stronger taste, spices and aromatic herbs a more intese flavor.
+Moreover, a few ingredients are essential ingredients for fillings: eggs bind the mixture; breadcrumbs make it more compact; grated Parmigiano or any ripe cheese, which gives it a stronger taste; spices and herbs, which add a more intense flavor.

-These recipes have never changed for ages and ages, and they will probably never do; actually the constant innovation which has been fostered in the most exclusive restaurants, has just slightly renewed the traditional recipes from the old grannies’ cookery books.
+These recipes have never changed; nor will they ever.
+However, due to constant innovation fostered in the most exclusive restaurants, there has been a renewed interest in the traditional recipes from our ancestors’ old cookbooks.

 How can you make stuffed pasta?

-Only high quality soft wheat flour paired with fresh eggs makes pasta sheets which may be properly stuffed.
+Only top-quality, soft wheat flour paired with fresh eggs make pasta sheets, which can then be properly stuffed.
 Do you know why?
-Because the dough can be rolled out in thin the pasta sheets, which enhance the stuffing.
-Of course, also semolina may be used, as they do in Sardinia, the result is delicious, but completely different because stuffed pasta looks like big filled gnocchi.
+This is because the dough must be rolled out into thin pasta sheets, which enhance the stuffing.
+Of course, semolina may also be used as they do in Sardinia.
+The results are delicious but are completely different because their stuffed pasta looks like huge filled gnocchi.

-Here the fun starts: how do you close and seal stuffed pasta?
+How do you close and seal the stuffed pasta?

-First, place a dollop of stuffing in the middle of a piece of pasta sheet, and fold it over.
-For instance, a rectangle turns into kind of square or a triangle, a circle into a crescent shape.
-Do you want round ravioli: prepare circles of pasta sheets then place some filling on one of them and lay a second on top.
+First, place a tablespoon of desired stuffing in the middle of a pasta sheet and fold it over.
+For instance, a square turns into a triangle, while a circle, into a crescent shape.
+If you want round ravioli: cut circles out of pasta sheets, place some filling on one of them and lay a second circle on top.

-Well, actually there are three ways of sealing stuffed pasta: the agnolini sealing, the Emilian tortellini and cappelletti or cappellacci one.
+In Italy, there are three ways of sealing stuffed pasta: the agnolini sealing, the Emilian tortellini, and the cappelletti or cappellacci one.

-Then the outstanding plin agnolotti from Piedmont (where I live now, gets its names from “pinched,” what you do to seal each agnolotto, pasta shape, after the sheet is folded over.
-First place evenly spaced teaspoons of filling along the lower half of a pasta sheet, fold the sheet over to cover the filling, trim away any excess pasta, pinch the folded sheet lightly together along its edge to give the classic “pinched shape” and finally cut out the pasta into small rectangles with a pasta wheel.
-Anolini from Piacenza, or stuffed squares are closed as follows: place evenly spaced teaspoons of filling on one pasta sheets, then cover with another one, press the edges to prevent the filling from leaking out and cut with a pasta wheel or a stamp maker cutter.
-In the past, it used to be a glass.
+The outstanding plin agnolotti, from Piedmont where I live now, gets its names from “pinched,” what you do to seal each agnolotto, pasta shape, after the sheet is folded over.
+First place evenly spaced teaspoons of filling along the lower half of a pasta sheet.
+Then fold the sheet over to cover the filling, trim away any excess pasta, pinch the folded sheet lightly together along its edge to give the classic “pinched” shape.
+Finally cut out the pasta into small rectangles with a pasta wheel.
+Anolini from Piacenza, or stuffed squares, are closed as follows: Place evenly spaced teaspoons of filling on one pasta sheet; then cover it with another one; press the edges to prevent the filling from leaking out; and cut them with a pasta wheel or a round cutter.
+In the past, people used a drinking glass for its round shape.

-I know, the shapes are different but the taste is the same:yet, you will fall in love with even the tiniest piece of pasta.
-It is pure emotion, it is a trip down the memory lane, or just a wonderful experience when you eat stuffed pasta for the first time.
+The shapes are different but the taste is the same.
+It’s guaranteed that you will fall in love with even the tiniest piece of pasta.
+It is pure emotion, a trip down memory lane, or just a wonderful experience when you eat stuffed pasta for the first time.

-Every kitchen in every house all around the world may become a good fresh pasta laboratory.
-No special magic is needed, just some strong will to try over and over again, because, at the beginning pasta may turn out right, other times everything goes wrong and you have to throw away the result of all your effort.
-Don’t lose your drive, at the end you will succeed in making very scrumptious stuffed pasta for you and your family.
-Here in Italy it is an act of love.
+Every kitchen in every house all around the world can become a good fresh pasta laboratory.
+No special magic is needed—just some strong willpower to try over and over again.
+In the beginning, your pasta may turn out all right; other times something might go wrong and you have to do it over again.
+Just don’t give up.
+In the end, you will succeed in making very scrumptious stuffed pasta for you and your family.
+Here in Italy, it is an act of love.

 What do you need to make pasta from the scratch?

-- A table (I think you have it), round, rectangular, or squared, it doesn’t matter;
+- A table: round, rectangular, or squared, it doesn’t matter;

 - A bowl to beat the eggs and a fork;